 Rev. John I. Jenkins, C.S.C., took office as the 17th president of the University of Notre Dame on July 1, 2005.
-He was elected by the University's Board of Trustees to a five-year term April 30, 2004.
+He was elected by the University's Board of Trustees to a fiveyear term April 30, 2004.

-An associate professor of philosophy member of Notre Dame's faculty since 1990, Father Jenkins had served from 2000-2005 as a vice president and associate provost at the University.
+An associate professor of philosophy and member of Notre Dame's faculty since 1990, Father Jenkins had served from 2000 until becoming president as a vice president and associate

-Prior to his service in the

-provost's office, Father Jenkins had been religious superior of the Holy Cross priests and brothers at Notre Dame for three years.
+Prior to his service in the provost's office, Father Jenkins had been religious superior of the Holy Cross priests and brothers at Notre Dame for three years.
 As religious superior, he was a Fellow and Trustee of the University, but he relinquished those posts to assume his duties in the provost's office.